SoheilKhodayari/DOMClobbering/README.md

 An interactive version of clobbering markups is available online [here](https://soheilkhodayari.github.io/DOMClobbering/domc_markups/list), which provides an online browser testing solution.
 For testing each markup in your browser, simply click on it.

+Found a new clobbering markup not in the [online list](https://soheilkhodayari.github.io/domc_markups/list) and that you would like to share?
+Then, open up a new PR [here](https://github.com/SoheilKhodayari/DOMClobbering/pulls).

 ## 📚 DOM Clobbering Wiki